Amazon Music Downloader

 Step 3Choose the output format and customize the output path.

-Click the Settings button on the upper right corner.
-Here you can choose the output format(MP3/AAC/WAV/FLAC/AIFF), specify the output folder and how you'd like to sort out the downloaded files, etc.
+Click the Settings button in the upper right corner.
+Here you can choose the output format(MP3/AAC/WAV/FLAC/AIFF/ALAC), specify the output folder and how you'd like to sort out the downloaded files, etc.

 Step 4Export Amazon Music to the computer.